Cipher66hz/4Down/README.md

         Please read this before proceeding :

-This tool uses ``wget`` and ``curl`` and thus you need to have those installed as dependencies.
+This tool uses ``wget`` and thus you need to have it installed as a dependency.
 This is my first "actual" script that Im publishing, there may be some issues with it, but you're more than welcome to change it.
 Thank you!

-To install them you can use the following (depending on your distro)
+To install the needed dependencies you can use the following (depending on your distro)

-        Arch/Derivatives : sudo pacman -S curl wget Debian/many family members : sudo apt install curl wget Fedora : sudo rpm install curl wget
+        Arch/Derivatives : sudo pacman -S wget
+        Debian/many family members : sudo apt install wget Fedora : sudo rpm install wget

 These are usually preinstalled or you have them installed from another package, but just incase, its up there ^^^ !